Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ![Session Info](media/statuspanel.png)
 From the panel you can:

+* see the session ID.
+This ID could be used as a reference to get support.
 * visualize the status and configuration of the session
 * extend the lease time by entering an amount of time, and pressing "Extend"
 * set up an automatic time extension by clicking on "Auto Extend"